Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 Job Requisition

-A job requisition is a formal request by a department or team within an organization to fill an open position.
+A job requisition is a formal request by a department or team within an organisation to fill an open position.
 It outlines the specific requirements and qualifications necessary for the ideal candidate, such as education level, work experience, skills and certifications.
 Job requisitions usually include information on salary range, job title and reporting structure.

 Creating a clear and comprehensive job requisition is essential to attract qualified candidates and ensure that the hiring process runs smoothly.
 Here are some tips for creating effective job requisitions.